 Medical Protection indemnity and representation

-You can request assistance with any action, proceeding, claim or demand arising from your professional practice including:
+You have the right to request assistance with any action, proceeding, claim or demand arising from your professional practice including:

-Worldwide, this represents about 20% of our caseload, but accounts for the largest proportion of annual expenditure.
-When we take on a claim, we can manage it from first notification to conclusion, and can take care of all the legal costs and compensation payments.
+When we take on a claim, we can manage it from first notification to conclusion, and can take care of all the legal costs and compensation payments for members.

 We can provide advice and representation if you face allegations arising from the provision of clinical care to patients, concerning your professional conduct, competence and performance, or in relation to health problems that are having a significant effect on your clinical performance.

-We can help you prepare a report for the coroner (or procurator fiscal in Scotland) and advise you on how to conduct yourself at the inquest or FAI.
+We can help you prepare a report for the coroner (or procurator fiscal in Scotland) and advise you on how to conduct yourself at the inquest or Fatal Accident Inquiry.
 If necessary, we can arrange for legal representation on your behalf.